 In advance of treating patients in the pivotal study of AMT-061, we are conducting a short study to confirm the dose expected to be used in the pivotal trial.
-The dose-confirmation study is expected to enroll approximately three patients, who will be administered a single dose of 2×10^{13} gc/kg.
+The dose-confirmation study is expected to enroll at least three, and up to six patients, who will be administered a single dose of 2×10^{13} gc/kg.
 We will rely on the short-term data from this study, including FIX activity and safety outcomes during the weeks following administration of AMT-061, to confirm the dose to be used in the pivotal study.
 Given the limited number of patients and short follow-up period, data from this study may exhibit significant variability and differ materially from the future results of our planned pivotal study of AMT-061.